 Tooth pain that may result in the need for Root Canal treatment may include:

-Sensitivity to cold and hot – Severe pain which lasts for some time after the hot or cold has been removed is a sign that the pulp may have irreversible damage.
-Sensitivity to hot and cold may also be due to dental decay, gum recession or a tooth crack.
+- Sensitivity to cold and hot – Severe pain which lasts for some time after the hot or cold has been removed is a sign that the pulp has irreversible damage.
+Sensitivity to hot and cold may also be due to decay, gum recession or crack.

-Pain from chewing or pressure – This may also indicate a crack in a tooth, or periodontal disease or an endodontic abscess.
+- Pain from chewing or pressure – this may indicate a crack in a tooth, periodontal disease or an endodontic abscess.